 As a queer Vietnamese Canadian diaspora, Kendrick has faced much turmoil surrounding identity and self-esteem on their artistic journey.
 You, as an audience, can witness this direct translation in their work.

-In a world where one’s self-worth is based on their social presence or what others think of them.
+In a world where they feel as though self-worth is based on social presence or what others think of you.
 They try to contradict that.
-Making their work a protest against virtual indulgence and what is considered “success” in the modern day.
-You can see features of faceless bodies, bold text and harsh contrasts.
-These speak to their dissatisfaction with “pretty privilege”, feeling like you don’t have a voice, and feeling stuck in what is typically known as the grey area.
+Making their work a protest against virtual indulgence and what they consider to be “success” in the modern day.
+You can see bold text and harsh contrasts.
+These speak to their dissatisfaction with “pretty privilege”, feeling like they don’t have a voice, and feeling stuck in what is typically known as the grey area.
 Something that can also be described as the unknown.

 Their work is about personifying your dreams, desires, and despair.
 Making a statement in non-conventional ways.
-Growing up with immigrant parents, they were taught to always give back to those who have less.
+Growing up with immigrant parents taught them to always give back to those with less.
 To seek peace and happiness above all else.
 This turned into a passion for humanitarian causes and trying to change the world.
 They create with a purpose; to inspire others to never settle, be bold and speak up for what is important to them.

 “Be vulgar, scream.
 It’s all about sharing your passion with the world.”